Bahrain Petroleum Company: Overview

-On 6 February 2022, BAPCO signed a Memorandum of Understanding (MoU) with Aluminium Bahrain B.S.C.
-(Alba) for the implementation of Environment, Social and Governance (ESG) initiatives.
+In February 2022, BAPCO signed a memorandum of understanding (MoU) with Aluminium Bahrain B.S.C.
+(Alba) for the implementation of environment, social and governance (ESG) initiatives.

 In 2023, BAPCO became part of the BAPCO Energies brand together with Bahrain National Gas Company (Banagas), Bahrain National Gas Expansion Company (Tawseah), Bahrain Aviation Fueling Company (Bafco) Tatweer Petroleum, and Bapco Retail Company (Tazweed).

 BAPCO is a founding company of the Gulf Downstream Association (GDA).

 The Bapco Modernisation Programme (BMP) completed the construction of the main control building in July 2023 and celebrated with a ceremony, in which for the first time ever in the Middle East a three-dimensional model of the BMP was presented.
 The ceremony was attended by Nasser bin Hamad Al Khalifa, who was also given a tour of the facilities and briefed about further BMP project progress.
 The BMP was 90% complete by August 2023.

 In July 2023, Bapco Energies launched its Sustainability Linked Finance Framework, which fits into Bahrain's sustainability and climate change commitments to reduce emissions by 30% by 2035 and a net zero by 2060.
 In accordance with Bahrain's new energy strategy, Bapco Energies B.S.C began additional developments in August 2023 to become an energy company with fossil fuel based renewable energies.
 The company aims to generate 20% of Bahrain's energy from renewable sources by 2035 and continues to seek investment opportunities in renewable energy projects and carbon reduction technologies.

 In March 2024, BAPCO began a cooperation with TotalEnergies in order to optimize its Sitra refinery.
 A strategic partnership between the two companies, which began in July 2024, provides BAPCO with additional market opportunities and trading strategies, as well as access to TotalEnergies' networks.

+In September 2025, it was announced that the Sitra expansion would be commissioned in the fourth quarter of the year.
+The expansion will increase the plant's production of jet fuel by 90% and ultra-low sulfur diesel by 72%.

+2026 refinery attacks

+In March 2026, an Iranian drone struck one of BAPCO's refineries.

+The Iranian drone strikes occurred near the Gulf region's oldest oil refinery and damaged multiple residences.

+The March 2026 drone attack in the Sitra area injured 32 Bahraini civilians, including four people in serious condition and children who required medical treatment.

+On 5 April 2026, Bapco Energies declared that an Iranian drone attack caused a tank fire at one of its storage facilities.
+The fire was extinguished, and no injuries were reported.

+BAPCO declared after the attack that Bahrain's domestic market needs remained fully secured and that supplies would continue without disruption under contingency plans.